iprotocol/TJinfo/README.txt

 Pending Projects:
-	/* LF Condense all CSS into main.css (just have .button left) /* LF Learn to read the JS
+	/* LF Condense all CSS into main.css (just have .button left) */ /* LF Learn to read the JS */
-	/* LF fix fa-chalkboard-teacher properly
-	/* LF updated destination code for Translate button /* LF tooltips + links for SKILLS page that doesn't get cutoff by columns
+	/* LF fix for fa-chalkboard-teacher to properly show at correct size */ /* LF fix for Google Translate button (to replace current button)*/ /* LF tooltips + links for SKILLS page that don't get cutoff by columns */ /* Begin templating teaching website but with a different wrapper dimensions */

 Credits: